pulumi/pulumi/docs/design/packages.md

 types are contravariant (equal or relaxed), return types are covariant (equal or strengthened).
 Properties, on the other hand, are invariant, since they are both input and output.
 This is the same for lambda conversions.

 The above conversions are based on static types.
-NutIL also supports dynamic coercion, dynamic castability checks, plus dynamic property and method operations, as though the object were simply a map indexed by member names.
+CocoIL also supports dynamic coercion, dynamic castability checks, plus dynamic property and method operations, as though the object were simply a map indexed by member names.
 This is often used in conjunction with the untyped `any` type.
 These operations may, of course, fail at runtime, as is usual in dynamic languages.
 These operations respect accessibility.
-These operations are described in the NutIL section.
+These operations are described in the CocoIL section.

 ### Advanced Types

-NutIL supports some additional "advanced" type system features.
+CocoIL supports some additional "advanced" type system features.

 #### Constraints

-To support rich validation, even in the presence of representations that faciliate data interoperability, NutIL supports additional constraints on `number`, `string`, and array types, inspired by [JSON Schema](http://json-schema.org/):
+To support rich validation, even in the presence of representations that faciliate data interoperability, CocoIL supports additional constraints on `number`, `string`, and array types, inspired by [JSON Schema](http://json-schema.org/):

 * For `number`s: